- Where: Bursledon Road, between Botley Road and Bitterne Road East junctions

 - When: From Monday 25 February

 - What: Major one year project to improve journey times

-Hinkler Road is now open (from 20 September) but will be running under temporary signals until the new signals linking Hinkler Road, Kathleen Road and the A3024 have been replaced and are running.
+Hinkler Road is now open but will be running under temporary signals until the new signals linking Hinkler Road, Kathleen Road and the A3024 have been replaced and are running.
 To run Hinkler Road under temporary lights will require Kathleen Road to be closed to prioritise traffic flows on the A3024.
 This is because temporary signal linking Hinkler and Kathleen would significantly impact on the A3024.

 Work on a major one year project to improve journey times for all road users on the A3024 Eastern Corridor began on Monday 25 February.
 The project will deliver improvements over multiple phases on Bursledon Road, between Botley Road and Bitterne Road East junctions, with each phase broken down into different parts.
 This will include new and improved footways and cycle lanes, improvements to traffic signal technology, safety enhancements and bus priority changes through the use of virtual bus lane technology.

 Below is an overview of what the scheme will deliver.
 You can also see the junction details and indicative timings, and see answers to some frequently asked questions.